keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/task.md

   * **appVersion** - Version of the `KeptnApp` resource for which the `KeptnTask` is being executed.

-      TODO: So I can create a `KeptnApp` resource that lists multiple workloads to be processed?
-      Do I need to annotate the Workloads and can I autocreate the `KeptnApp` or do I need to do it manually?

   * **taskDefinition** - Name of the corresponding `KeptnTaskDefinition` resource.
     This `KeptnTaskDefinition` can be located in the same namespace or in the `Keptn` name space.